 Important SEO Analytics and Insights That You Should Know.

-Website analytics is an important aspect of search engine optimization because it helps webmaster understand the status of their websites via the search engine.
+Website analytics is an important aspect of search engine optimization because it helps webmasters understand the status of their websites via the search engine.

 There are so many data and insights that are usually made available to track the search engine optimization of any website.

 Using the right tools to track and analyze your website’s performance will help you answer important SEO questions, such as:

 - What keyword that you presently rank for?